wstlabs/nycgis-property-identifiers/README.rst

 **BIN**

-The BIN (Building Identification Number) is just that, a numeric identifier for a single building.
+The BIN (Building Identification Number) is just that, a unique numeric identifier for a single building.
 Except when it isn't: there are some 2k+ duplicate (or n-to-1) BINs that are assigned to multiple buildings (sometimes on completely different lots); and some 20k+ buildings don't have proper BINs at all, but are assigned what we call a "degenerate" BIN (and what others call a "million" BIN), which have all zeros except